hyperspy/hyperspy/doc/user_guide/getting_started.rst

 If IPython 0.12 or newer is installed in your system it is also possible to run Hyperspy in `IPython's HTML notebook
 <http://ipython.org/ipython-doc/stable/interactive/htmlnotebook.html>`_ that
 runs inside your browser.
-The Notebook is probably **the best way** to work with Hyperspy interactively.
+The Notebook is probably **the most agreeable way** to work with Hyperspy interactively.
 You can start it from a terminal as follows

 .. code-block:: bash